xarray-contrib/xarray-simlab/doc/run_parallel.rst

 - By default, the chunk size of Zarr datasets along the batch dimension is equal to 1 in order to prevent race conditions during parallel writes.
 This might not be optimal for further post-processing, though.
-It is possible to override this default and set larger chunk sizes (via the ``encoding`` parameter of :func:`~xarray.Dataset.xsimlab.run`), but then you should also use one of the Zarr's synchronizers (either :class:`zarr.sync.ThreadSynchronizer` or :class:`zarr.sync.ProcessSynchronizer`) to ensure that all output values will be properly saved.
+It is possible to override this default value and set larger chunk sizes via the ``encoding`` parameter of :func:`~xarray.Dataset.xsimlab.run`, but then you should also use one of the Zarr's synchronizers (either :class:`zarr.sync.ThreadSynchronizer` or :class:`zarr.sync.ProcessSynchronizer`) to ensure that all output values will be properly saved.